AllieTbo/playbook-piv/_devconfig/15_network.md

 > If your organization does not issue its own PIV card authentication certificates, skip this task.
 {:class="warning"}

-> This may be out of scope since you're really building your PKI {:class="alert"}
+> This step may be out of scope if you have already established your PKI infrastructure {:class="alert"}

 You can install the CA role on any Windows Server that is already a member of the domain, unlike your offline Root CA. Follow the Root CA configuration steps until you reach the screen which asks to select “Standalone CA” vs. “Enterprise CA”.
 [Please refer to this Microsoft TechNet Article for Installing a Subordinate CA.](https://technet.microsoft.com/en-us/library/cc772192.aspx)